stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 }
 ```

-To service an allocation request the pool applies the following logic:
+To service an allocation request the pool tries the following in order:
 1. Find a block with sufficient free memory.

-2. Or find a released allocation that can be re-allocated.
+2. Find a released allocation that can be re-allocated.
 3. Otherwise allocate a new block.

 This is implemented as follows: